joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6034864/2025/01/02/notre-dame-sugar-bowl-playoff-georgia/

 **Jonathan Quick proves why he's 'a legend in this game' vs. Bruins: Rangers takeaways**\
 `The Rangers badly needed a win.
-Jonathan Quick made sure they got one with an excellent performance against the Bruins.`\
+Quick made sure they got one with an excellent performance against the Bruins.`\
 https://nytimes.com/athletic/6034923/2025/01/02/rangers-jonathan-quick-berard-bruins/

 **Jimmy Butler wants to find his joy again; can he do it with Heat?
 'Probably not'**\